Nonlinear Shaping in the Picosecond Gap: Results

 The UV temporal profile is measured via third-harmonic cross-correlation with a 70 fs, 1035 nm pulse from the oscillator feeding the main laser amplifier.
-In Fig. Fig. \ref{fig:UV_Shape}a the initial temporal profile of the UV from the above setup is shown.
+In Figure \ref{fig:UV_Shape}a, the initial temporal profile of the UV from the above setup is shown.
 While this profile does demonstrate the sharp rise and fall times that were seen in the simulation, the flat central region exhibits noticeable intensity modulations.
 These modulations originated from an imperfection in the CVBG that removed a small amount of the long-wavelength side of the stretcher and compressor pulses.
 This loss of information resulted in an unbalanced contribution of the short wavelengths and thus higher frequency oscillations across the temporal profile.
 To correct this, we inserted a long-pass filter before the SFG focusing lens to remove a small amount of the short-wavelength side of the NIR inputs.
 Once the spectrum of the inputs was symmetrized, the resulting UV profile (Fig. \ref{fig:UV_Shape}b) drastically smoothed across the central region while maintaining the sharp rise and fall times as desired.
+Additionally, peak intensity can be shifted in time throughout the pulse by only varying the relative energy of the two input pulses with respect to one another.
+From the baseline flattop shape (Fig. \ref{fig:UV_Shape}b), the rising and falling edge can be preferentially enhanced in a continuous fashion as shown in the series Fig. \ref{fig:UV_Shape}.